MetaCenterCloudPuppet/cesnet-oozie/README.markdown

       realm     => 'MY.REALM',
     }

 Note: the class *oozie::hdfs* creates the directory on HDFS.
-With enabled security, it must be included at HDFS namenode, or additional namenode keytab must exists.
+With enabled security, it must be included at HDFS namenode (or the class must be launched on the machine with the HDFS service admin keytab).

 Note 2: You can consider modify or remove *oozie.authentication.kerberos.name.rules*.
 The default value is needed only when using cross-realm authentication:

     properties => {
       'oozie.authentication.kerberos.name.rules' => '::undef',
     }

+<a name="cross-realm"></a>
+#### Cross-realm

+Cross-realm environment is problematic, see issue [OOZIE-2704](https://issues.apache.org/jira/browse/OOZIE-2704).

+Workarounds are possible:

+* setup

+The *krb5.conf* file must be modified temporarily so the default realm match the realm of *oozie/HOSTNAME* principal.
+Then you must launch setup manually (and mark it for *oozie* puppet module as done):

+    #defaultfs='hdfs://....'
+    oozie-setup sharelib create -fs $defaultfs -locallib /usr/lib/oozie/oozie-sharelib-yarn touch /var/lib/oozie/.puppet-oozie-setup

+* runtime

+Link */etc/hadoop/conf/core-site.xml* file to tomcat lib directory.
+For example:

+    ln -s /etc/hadoop/conf/core-site.xml /usr/lib/bigtop-tomcat/lib/

+This is already done by *site_hadoop* CESNET puppet module.

 <a name="compatibility"></a>
 #### Compatibility